Banking Basics

 Can I find out who used my card?

-Unfortunately, you don’t have direct access to information about who used your card.
+Unfortunately, you can’t directly access information about who used your card.
 However, you should report any unauthorized transactions immediately to your card issuer, who may investigate.

 These financial institutions can provide more information about the transactions and take appropriate action to resolve the problem.